mahmoudimus/ac/sample/README.txt

 Standalone sample Atlassian Remote App

-This is a standalone, sample remote app for those interested in developing their own Remote App.
+This is a standalone, sample remote app used for testing Remote Apps features.
 While it relies on Java and Maven, Remote Apps aren't restricted to any particular language, platform, or library.

 To get started, build the app: mvn package